gardener-attic/component-cli/docs/reference/components-cli_component-archive_remote_get.md

 ### Options

 ```
+      --allow-plain-http         allows the fallback to http if the oci registry does not support https
+      --cc-config string         path to the local concourse config file
   -h, --help                     help for get
+      --registry-config string   path to the dockerconfig.json with the oci registry authentication information
 ```

 ### Options inherited from parent commands